Franciscan Sisters of Peace: Apostolate

 The mission of the Franciscan Sisters of Peace is to proclaim and live the Gospel of Jesus Christ in the footsteps of Saints Francis and Clare of Assisi.
 Today, they continue to spread their mission of peacemaking in a variety of ways as teachers, social workers, administrators, parish associates, prison chaplains, retreat directors, day care workers and health care workers.

 Through the Minores Fund, the congregation awarded a grant in support of the Seafarers International House's annual "Christmas At Sea" Holiday Initiative.
 Due to COVID protocols and extended contracts, many seafarers are confined to ships without shore leave.
 Through the program, port chaplains deliver satchels of gifts of clothing and snacks to crew members separated from family during the holidays.

 The congregation is a member of "U.S. Catholic Sisters Against Human Trafficking".

 The Franciscan Sisters of Peace are also one of five religious communities (along with the Sisters of Mercy, the Society of the Holy Child Jesus, the Sisters of Saint Dominic of Blauvelt and the Sisters of the Blessed Sacrament) responsible for the creation in 1995 of Marian Woods, a healthcare facility for residents that range in age from 65 years to 100 years of age.
 Marian Woods was built on eleven acres of peaceful property in Hartsdale, New York, with 120 acres that surround the property preserved as a town park.
-Each resident is a member of the founding congregations and has a debilitating condition that has impaired their ability to perform every day tasks.
+Each resident is a member of the founding congregations and has a debilitating condition that has impaired their ability to perform everyday tasks.